samrocketman/yml-install-files/README.md

 # Download files via YAML

+### Use case

+I created this project to solve the following challenges:

+- In docker images, I package common utilities such as `yq`.
+I tend to download on different architctures and operating systems.
+Handling various download URL formats and processes for different projects can be unique to each project.
+Not all utilities are available.
+- Validating the integrity of downloaded utilities is a regular practice.
+I wanted to have an easy means of validating downloaded files.
+- Keeping utilities up to date.

+### About Project

 A flexible bash-based utility meant to install binary utilities downloaded from the internet.
 Intended for Docker.